Myrarust/Myra-Rust/index.md

 ## Projects

 Here are a some of my favorite projects I completed during my Data Science Master's program.
-If you see one that peaks your interest, you can view the project deliverables and code by clicking the Github repo link.
-This will bring you to the repo specific to that project.
+If you see one that peaks your interest, you can view the project deliverables and code by clicking the Github Repo link.
+This will bring you directly to the repository for that project.

 <html>
    <body>